-- All currently enrolled students living on and off-campus using campus facilities and enrolled in face-to-face classes are required to participate.
-This includes university employees who are enrolled academically for fall 2020.
+- All currently enrolled students living on campus and off-campus students accessing campus for any reason (in-person classes, work, services, etc).
+This includes fully vaccinated students and university employees who are enrolled academically.

-- All students living off campus who do not plan to come to campus during fall term are strongly encouraged to participate to monitor their personal health and wellbeing.
+- All students living off campus who do not plan to come to campus during summer term are strongly encouraged to participate to monitor their personal health and wellbeing.

 How to Participate

-Students should be ready to show their pass upon entering a campus facility such as a classroom, building or office.
+Students must be prepared to show their pass upon entering a campus facility such as a classroom, building or office.
 Each pass will contain a date stamp, good for that day only.

-If you have been notified by public health officials that you are required to quarantine or isolate your daily self-screening tool will be temporarily disabled throughout your required quarantine and isolation period.
+If you have been notified that you are required to isolate, your daily self-screening tool will be temporarily disabled throughout your required isolation period.
 This means that you will not be able to generate a digital screening pass to enter campus, other than your on-campus living quarters.

 - Students should be ready to show this pass upon entering a campus facility such as a classroom, building or office.

-- As part of our collective efforts to limit the spread of COVID-19, the university requires members of the campus community to comply with all COVID-19 related protocols on campus, including physical distancing, proper wearing of face coverings, completing daily digital symptom self-screenings, and following local ordinances related to gatherings.
+- As part of our collective efforts to limit the spread of COVID-19, the university requires members of the campus community to comply with all COVID-19 related protocols on campus, including completing daily digital symptom self-screenings.
 All students are expected to comply with these protocols.